 So here I am, no curry anymore!

 I visited other supermarkets, tried their curries.
 But honestly I wasn’t able to find one that made me happy.
 The last one I bought was also the last straw.
-That junk was so sweet, extremely artificially colored and also thick like there was flour in it.
+That junk was so sweet, extremely artificially colored and also thick like there was flour or some type of starch in it.

 I was so fed up.

-And that’s why I started to look into making my very own korma curry sauce from scratch at home.
+And that is why I started to look into making my very own korma curry sauce from scratch at home.
 Well I have to say that I was actually pretty surprised by the ingredients that go into it!

-Nothing funny, ingredients that I can find very easily around town.
+Nothing funny though, just ingredients that I can find very easily here in town.

 Over the years I have adapted my original recipe many times.
 Just until I had found that perfect flavor and texture balance.

-So here’s my quick and easy korma recipe for you!
+So here is my quick and easy chicken korma recipe for you!